HIV and Hepatotoxicity

 People taking HIV medicines that may cause hepatotoxicity should know about these symptoms.
 In some cases, hepatotoxicity can be life-threatening.
 If you have any of these symptoms, contact your health care provider immediately.

-Are there tests to determine whether I am at risk for developing hepatotoxicity from HIV medicines?
+Are there tests to determine whether a person is at risk for developing hepatotoxicity from HIV medicines?

-Before starting HIV medicines, people with HIV have several lab tests done.
-These include blood tests to check for liver damage and for HBV and HCV infection.
-If the test results and other information shows that the person is at risk for developing hepatotoxicity, they can avoid HIV medicines that may cause hepatotoxicity.
+Several lab tests are done when people start taking HIV medicines, including blood tests to check for liver damage and infections like HBV and HCV.
+If the health care provider suspects the person is at risk for developing hepatotoxicity, they can avoid prescribing HIV medicines that cause hepatotoxicity.

 How is hepatotoxicity treated?

-Once a person starts taking HIV medicines, they are monitored for signs of hepatotoxicity.
-HIV medicines that are causing serious, life-threatening hepatotoxicity must be stopped immediately.
-However, a person should never stop taking an HIV medicine unless their health care provider tells them to.
+People taking HIV medicines are monitored for signs of hepatotoxicity.
+If HIV medicines are causing serious hepatotoxicity, they must be stopped immediately.
+However, you should never stop taking an HIV medicine unless your health care provider tells you to.

 If you are taking or plan to take HIV medicines, talk to your health care provider about the risk of hepatotoxicity.